phr31/FrontEnd/README.md

 # FrontEnd

-Repository for codes in HTML, CSS and JS used for studying purposes
+Repository to codes in HTML, CSS and JS used for studying purposes

 ## References